Apply2Isar: Automatically Converting Isabelle/HOL Apply-Style Proofs to Structured Isar: Motivating Example and Overview

 \section{Motivating Example and Overview}

 Consider the following simple example of a lemma with an apply-style proof:

 Now, suppose that lemma \isa{L1} is refactored so its hypotheses are swapped:

 This simple change breaks the apply-style proof of lemma \isa{apply_prf} shown above.
 Specifically, \isa{rule L2} will now be applied to the goal \isa{B2} instead of \isa{B1}, resulting in an error.
 A user investigating the broken step interactively can see that when \isa{rule L2} is applied, the current goals are \isa{[ B2, B1 ]}.
-However, it is neither explicit that \isa{rule L2} failed because it was expecting the first goal to be \isa{B1}, nor that the expected result of \isa{rule L2} is the goal \isa{[ B2 ]}.
+However, it is neither explicit that \isa{rule L2} failed because it was expecting the first goal to be \isa{B1}, nor that the expected result of \isa{rule L2} is the goal \isa{[ B2 ]}.\footnote{ Isabelle includes options such as \isa{unify_trace} that, when enabled, can help debug these apply-style proofs, but we emphasize that this requires further manual interaction and some expertise---our point is that the source of the error is not immediately evident from the error message and proof text. }

 Now consider a corresponding structured Isar proof for the same lemma: